valeoai/VideoActionModel/world_model/opendv/README.md

 It uses the same arguments as the previous command.

 You may need to change the batch size in the `./scripts/tokenize_opendv_from_frames.sh` script to match your GPU memory.
-Also if you use GPUs that are not A100 or H100 you may need to change the dtype (e.g., fp16 instead of bf16).
+Also, if you use GPUs that are not A100s or H100s you may need to change the dtype (e.g., fp16 instead of bf16).

-Finally use the following command to have a flat structure of the tokens:
+Finally use the following command to create a flat structure of the tokens:

 ```bash
 python ./scripts/flatten_opendv_tokens.py \